Hazen-Williams vs. Darcy-Weisbach: Which Should You Choose?

 It is a dimensionless empirical value used in the Hazen-Williams equation to account for the effect of pipe material on flow resistance.

-Higher values of the Hazen-Williams coefficient indicate smoother pipes, which generally result in lower head losses.
+Higher values of the Hazen-Williams coefficient indicate pipes with smoother interior surfaces, which in turn generally indicate lower head loss.

 Here are some common Hazen-Williams roughness coefficients for various pipe materials: